openchain/docs/docs/source/ledger-rules/dynamic-permissions.rst

   - ``addresses``: An array of strings representing the addresses for which signatures are expected.
   - ``required``: The number of required signatures from the ``addresses`` array.
 If the ``addresses`` array contains 3 addresses, and ``required`` is set to 2, that means that for the permission to apply, at least 2 signatures from the 3 addresses specified must be present.
 This is known as a n-of-m multi-signature scheme.

-- ``recursive``: (Default: true) A boolean indicating whether the permission applies recursively to the sub accounts.
+- ``recursive``: (Default: true) A boolean indicating whether the permission applies recursively to the sub-accounts.

   .. note:: With recursion, lower level permissions overrule higher level permissions.